slatedocs/slate/source/includes/_webhooks.md

 }
 ```

+Note: This webhook is now deprecated and has been replaced by the `WALLET_TRANSFER_UPDATE` webhook below.
+Existing users of this webhook can continue to use it, however, it is recommended to move to the `WALLET_TRANSFER_UPDATE` webhook.

+This is fired when funds are received into a wallet.

 ## WALLET_TRANSFER_UPDATE

-This webhook replaces the now deprecated `WALLET_FUNDS_RECEIVED` endpoint.
-Users of the `WALLET_FUNDS_RECEIVED` endpoint can continue to use it, however, it is recommended to move to this webhook.
-For new users, please integrate against this webhook instead.

-This is fired when funds are transfered into or out of a wallet.

-There are three statuses that can be returned in a 'WALLET_TRANSFER_UPDATE' webhook.
-These are:

-(1) REQUESTED - this status is set when a request to move funds out of a wallet has been acknowledged.

-(2) CLEARED - this status is set when:

-  (a) funds are confirmed to have successfully left a wallet.

-  (b) funds are confirmed to have successfully arrived into a wallet.

-(3) FAILED - this status is set when a request to move funds has failed.

 ```json
 {
   "ownerPartyId": "COM~d28360c5-07a3-4d78-ade4-bddcdd8b5502",